matthias-bs/CAN-IO/README.md

 # CAN-IO
 CAN (Controller Area Network) Controlled Analog/Digital Input/Output Module

+* Control analog outputs by CAN messages
+* Control digital outputs by CAN message
+* Monitor analog inputs via CAN message
+* Monitor digital inputs via CAN message

 > ⚠️ Check supply and I/O voltages carefully and build up your circuit accordingly!
 >
 > :warning: Over voltage/over current protection for analog and digital inputs/outputs must be implemented as required!